 The longest Retic so far is documented at 33 feet.
-On average, however, between the males and females, they grow to between 14 and 16 feet.
+On average, however they grow to between 14 and 16 feet.
 A Reticulated Python in captivity can reach between 12 and 20 years of age.

 Ball pythons don’t have fangs as such but they do have teeth.
 Most people just refer to them as fangs, regardless of size.
 These snakes constrict their prey, and their teeth move the prey into position to be swallowed.

 The chance of a Ball Python biting you is actually rare.
-Captive bred snakes become used to people and being handled.
-Most of these snakes are fairly docile, which is why they always come as recommended for beginner pet snake owners.
+Captive bred snakes are tame and have become used to people and to being handled.
+Most of these snakes are fairly docile, which is why they are always recommended for beginning pet snake owners.

 - Hunger can cause your snake to bite you.
-Ensure your snake is fed timeously.
+Ensure your snake is fed in a timely fashion.

 - Feeling threatened is another reason a snake such as the Ball Python will bite you.
-When a snake is afraid because of quick movements, it becomes agitated and stressed and will strike out.
+When a snake is afraid due to quick movements, it becomes agitated and stressed and will strike out.

 - A snake that is shedding also just wants to be left in peace.
 A snake’s eyesight changes during shedding.
 It can sense your hand probing around in the cage and will likely want to strike out.

-- When approaching your Ball Python, always go from behind so as to handle your snake.
+- When approaching your Ball Python, always come from behind to handle your snake.
 Remember, if you are in any way nervous around your docile Ball Python, you can invest in a pair of reptile hand gloves.
 These gloves are bite resistant, are multi-functional and are ideal for use by veterinarians, pet shop workers, and pet owners.

 Even the best, most gentle of snakes can have a bad day, which can make them irritable and want to bite.
 But some snakes are more docile than others.